cecrandell/excel/Section 2: Microsoft Excel Fundamentals/README.md

 <img src="Images/statuscustomize.png" width="400" />

-- If you want to update the status bar, right click on it to customize it.
+- If you want to update the status bar, right-click on it to customize it.

 ## Understanding the Workbook